andlabs/reallymine/README.md

 	- find Drive B's bridge chip; no idea if it can be salvaged but I still have it somewhere around here
 - get the model number from Drive A's case
 	- Drive B's case might be lost, however...
+- bug in Nightly's PDF viewer renders the cover page of the Mass Storage Specification Overview as blank; TODO verify and file bug report

 thanks TODO:
 - Xenesis (minor THUMB help)